 You can either freeze it before you bake it, or bake it first and then freeze some individual slices.

 Freezing before baking: Make the pastitsio in one large casserole dish or two smaller ones.
-Let it cool completely (in case any of the different components is still warm), and wrap it with plastic wrap.
+Let it cool completely (in case any of the different components is still warm), and wrap it with plastic wrap and then with aluminum foil (sprinkle the surface with grated cheese to ensure that the plastic wrap won't stick to the bechamel sauce).
+Store in the freezer and thaw the night before you plan to bake it.

 Ingredients